 Think of the typical website as a Swiss Army knife.
 It has a lot of pages, all with their own specific task and purpose.

-The landing page on the other hand is more of a surgical grade scalpel.
+The squeeze page on the other hand is more of a surgical grade scalpel.
 It has a single purpose and it's not very good for anything else.

-The landing page exists to accomplish one thing.
+The squeeze page exists to accomplish one thing.
 Convince, cajole, or otherwise ”squeeze” a visitor into providing one of their most sought-after and coveted pieces of personal data: the email address.
-The Landing Page is normally the place on your website where you'll hang your lead magnet.

 It happens all the time.
 You and your friends are sitting around making fun of each other.
 Then someone drops a line on you that's so harsh it leaves you standing there with your mouth open.
 Crushed with no come back.